 Bladder cancer

-NEW --- Handling AEs of targeted therapies for metastatic UCa
+Handling AEs of targeted therapies for metastatic UCa

 Case 1: Kateryna (80 years old)